 First Friday ARTScrawl

-The annual Scandinavian Festival features Scandinavian folk art, jewelry, cookies, kids' crafts Scandinavian dancing and more.
-You're sure to that perfect gift for the upcoming holidays.
+The annual Scandinavian Festival features Scandinavian folk art, jewelry, cookies, kids' crafts, Scandinavian dancing, and more.
+You're sure to find that perfect gift for the upcoming holidays.

-There are a good many events in the Albuquerque area to honor veterans.
+There are a good many events in the Albuquerque area to honor veterans on Veterans Day.
 Find out about the various ways to honor veterans in this guide to events and ceremonies.

 Festival of the Cranes in Bosque del Apache